greg-rychlewski/image-compare/README.md

 - Input csv
   - Required because the program can't do anything without it.
 - Output csv
-  - I made this optional for the user's convenience.
-If this isn't specified then a time-stamped file is created in the current directory.
-The file is timestamped down to the second to ensure uniqueness.
+  - Optional for user convenience.
+Default output is timestamped down to the second to ensure uniqueness
 - No header in csv file
-  - If this user's csv file is ever missing a header they can just specify this option instead of creating the header themselves.
-It might not be much of a difference for 2 columns but maybe in the future there will be more and this will be worth it.
+  - Included for user convenience.
+Their csv file might be missing a header sometimes.
-- Version
+- Version information
+  - Included so user can see if they have the latest release.
+Added other information for developers (git hash, go version, build time) in case they are asked to help the user when something is wrong.